 Info + Contact

 When I was a little kid my father took me to see a friend of his who worked as an artist.
 The details are fuzzy now, but I remember an airbrush booth and a really cool poster of a Jeep he was creating.
-And I remember the decision I made that day: “I’m going to work in advertising!”
+And I remember the decision I made after that experience: “I’m going to work in advertising!”
 I don’t know if my classmates ever became firemen or astronauts, but I got where I was heading just fine.

 To the obstacles I faced and the people who (without malice) put them there I say “Thanks.”